grz0zrg/fas/README.md

  * --alsa_realtime_scheduling 0 (not under Windows)
  * --frames_queue_size 127
  * --commands_queue_size 16

-**Under Windows you can stop the application by pressing any keys, Ctrl + C under Linux.**
+**You can stop the application by pressing any keys while it is running.**

 https://www.fsynth.com